-Tim Rupert is an Assistant Professor of Mechanical and Aerospace Engineering at the University of California, Irvine.
+Tim Rupert is an Associate Professor of Mechanical and Aerospace Engineering at the University of California, Irvine.
 He earned his B.S. and an M.S.E. degrees at Johns Hopkins University in 2007 and completed his Ph.D. at Massachusetts Institute of Technology in 2011.
 He won a 2013 National Science Foundation Faculty Early Career Development (CAREER) award, a 2015 U.S. Department of Energy Early Career Research Program grant, and this year, a Young Investigator Program (YIP) award from the Department of Defense’s Army Research Ofﬁce.

 Prof. Rupert’s research is in nanostructured materials with an emphasis on developing novel fabrication processes, experimental characterization techniques, and atomistic models to investigate the complex relationships between micro/nano-structure and mechanical and physical properties in nanostructured metals.
 A key technological goal is to design novel alloys with unique combinations of properties.

 Professor Mohammad Al Faruque

 Research Thrust Leader for Design & Control for Manufacturing